overhide/overhide-ethereum/README.md

 * a standalone Docker container started using `npm run run`
 * a full network of load-balanced Docker compose swarm started using `TBD`

 > *KEYV_URI* must be correctly configured to run this test suite; see *Keyv* section above.
-This configuration must match the test-target application's configuration for the suite to start.
+This configuration must match the test-target *overhide-ethereum*'s configuration for the suite to start.

 > The *KEYV_AUTH_NAMESPACE* **MUST** be prefixed with "test_" otherwise the test suite will abort.